ikrima/gamedevguide/contents/guides/ue4guide/general-debugging/Print BP Callstack.md

 - How to make a command alias & button for it with Visual Commander Macro

+  - Create a VCMD Command called 'PrintScriptCallstack' and use this code

   ```csharp
   using EnvDTE;
   using EnvDTE80;